dlibby-/EditContext/explainer.md

 How to deal with the object model for focus, which is currently expressed via an Element (e.g. document.activeElement).
 Additionally how do we define tab ordering?
 Could we associate the EditContext with an element and have it 'forward' events?

-No mention of accessibility --- need integration so that screen readers also have context as to where the caret/selection is placed in the content.
+No mention of accessibility --- need integration so that screen readers also have context as to where the caret/selection is placed as well as the surrounding contents.

+Is IntersectionObserver the right recommendation for updating layout bounds, or should we consider adding another phase in the HTML rendering steps?